Husqvik/SQLPad/README.md

 dummy monkey work to minimum while focusing to results or analysis of a problem.

 SQLPad provides:
-* Smart code completion - schemas, objects, columns, functions, packages, sequences, types, etc.
+* Smart code completion - schemas, objects, columns, functions, packages, sequences, types, etc;
-* Semantic analysis - validating references to various database objects, immediately notifying about errors or problems.
+* Semantic analysis - validating references to various database objects, immediately notifying about errors or problems;
-* Fast overview over database object properties.
+* Fast overview over database object properties;
+* Data export to various formats.

 SQLPad consists of a generic core application providing the user experience and a vendor specific module implementing the parser, analyzer, validator and other vendor specific components.
 As of now the only supported vendor is Oracle (11g, 12c).